 22- Replace the Spark Plugs

-The spark plug is perhaps among the cheapest car components and it is usually not too much a challenge to change it (well, depending on what car you drive).
+The spark plug is perhaps among the cheapest car components and it is usually not too much of a challenge to change them.

-If you have never changed a spark plug before, pick up one of those auto repair books to find out how easy it is all about.
+If you have never changed a spark plug before, pick up an auto repair book or check out an instruction video online to find out how easy it is.

 If you decide the task is unmanageable, you can always count on a friend or even professional help!

 One sure way to cut down your fuel bill is to pay close attention to your car.